fluentpython/example-code-2e/links/README.md

 # Short links for URLs in the book

-## The problem: link rot
+## Problem: link rot

 _Fluent Python, Second Edition_ has more than 1000 links to external resources.
 Inevitably, some of those links will rot as time passes.
-But I can't change the URLs in the print book!
+But I can't change the URLs in the print book...

-## The solution: indirection
+## Solution: indirection

 I replaced almost all URLs in the book with shortened versions that go through the `fpy.li` site which I control.
 The site has an `.htaccess` file with *temporary* redirects.

-When I find out a link is stale, I can thange the redirect in `.htaccess` to a new target, so the link in the book is back in service via the updated redirect.
+When I find out a link is stale, I can thange the redirect in `.htaccess` to a new target, so the link in the book is back in service through the updated redirect.

 ## Help wanted